 Is biscotti dairy free?

-Most biscotti recipes contain butter, so they aren’t considered dairy free.
+Most biscotti recipes aren’t considered dairy free because they contain butter.
 But lucky for us, this recipe has an option to make it with coconut oil so you can easily make a dairy free option.

 How do you make healthy biscotti?